Connect with others who understand.

 More than 50 different drugs are used to treat blood cancers, which include leukemia, lymphoma, myeloma, and myeloproliferative neoplasms (MPNs).
 With so many different types of leukemia treatments available, what leads your doctor to recommend one option over another?
 Many factors influence which treatments are considered good options for you.
 Here are some of the most important factors.

-Type of Leukemia
+What Type of Leukemia You Have

 The four main types of leukemia are: